Sudden visual loss is a common complaint with variable presentations among patients of different ages.

 Many different causes of sudden visual loss are recognized; however, the most common reason for painless sudden visual loss is ischemia.
+Vision loss with positive scotoma may be seen with migraine.
+Vision loss with a negative scotoma may be seen with amaurosis fugax.
 Ischemia, often via mechanical obstruction, can affect any aspect of the visual system.
 Those who develop ischemia of the eye often have other evidence of atherosclerotic disease, such as coronary artery disease and peripheral vascular disease, which increases their susceptibility to ischemic events in other parts of the body.
 Risk factors include smoking, hypercholesterolemia, and hypertension.

 Other etiologies of sudden visual loss include infection/inflammation, vasculitis, trauma, mechanical dysfunction, and idiopathic causes.